 You do not need a safety certificate if the vehicle meets 1 of the exemption criteria.
 Some exemption situations may include:

-- the disposer being in an exempt area
+- the disposer being in an exempt remote area

 - a beneficiary of a deceased estate